-There are significant opportunities for student periods of practice in universities, hospitals, other public institutions and the private sector, nationally and internationally.
-The University responsible for the student must ensure that the location of the period of practice provides a suitable environment for that student (i.e. safe, appropriate, and able to support the development needs of the individual concerned).
+There are significant opportunities for student periods of practice in universities, hospitals, other public institutions and the private sector, both inside and outside the UK.
+The HEI responsible for the student must ensure that the location of the period of practice provides a suitable environment for that student (i.e. safe, appropriate, and able to support the development needs of the individual concerned).

-Small and medium-sized enterprises (SMEs) and contract research organisations (CROs) are currently under-used as hosts for the period of research training.
-The Society encourages Universities to consider these institutions but the University must ensure that the host SME or CRO can support the project, provide sufficiently challenging research topics and adequate supervision.
+Small and medium-sized enterprises (SMEs) and contract organisations (CROs) are currently underused as hosts for the period of research training.
+The Society encourages HEIs to consider these institutions but the HEI must ensure that the host SME or CRO can support the project, provide sufficiently challenging research topics and adequate supervision.